kkots/ggxrd_hitbox_overlay_2211/README.md

 - 2023 November 14: Added ability to play the game frame-by-frame or in "slow motion" mode (in training mode only).
 - 2023 November 15: Removed Potemkin Buster hitbox - it's fake and doesn't actually affect anything.
 - 2023 November 15: Added patcher.
+- 2023 November 16: Made fixes so it works under Steam Proton on Ubuntu.